roberttidey/IRBlasterWeb/README.md

 Command arguments
-  auth (pincode or password to match built in value) device (name of remote control) parameter (name of button on remote control)
+  auth (pincode or password to match built in value) device (name of remote control) parameter
-    If %is 1st char then the following hex code is used rather than looking up in device config repeat (number of times to send ir code) wait (mSec delay after sending code)
+    If %is 1st char then the following hex code is used rather than looking up in device config repeat (number of times to send ir code) wait (mSec delay after sending code) bits 0 for default, non zero overrides device definition

+  parameter is normally the name of the button on the control and the code to use is found in the device config.
+    If % is the first char of the parameter then the following code is used rather than looking up in device config Code definitions are normally just the hex bits to send.
+THe definition may start with #bitcount# to override the default bit count for the device.
+This may be used in the device table or in supplied parameters.
+For example,
+    %#20#12345 will send 20 bits from the hex string 12345

-JSON version is an array of commands allowing a sequence to be used.
+JSON version is an array of commands using the same arguments allowing a sequence to be used.

 Config
   Edit IRBlasterWeb.ino